MohsenBahaj/FriendLink/README.md

 - **Firebase Authentication**: Secure authentication for user login, supporting email/password login.
 - **Firebase Firestore**: Real-time NoSQL database for storing and managing chat messages.
 - **Firebase Storage**: For handling media uploads like images and files.
+- **ImagePicker**: For allowing users to upload profile or shared photos directly from their device.
 - **Platform Support**: Android, iOS, Web, Windows.

 ## Authentication Configuration for Platforms